carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/optimization.md

 > [!NOTE]
 > - Considerations that are <b style="color:rgb(0, 255, 0)">green</b> have been executed.
 > - Considerations that are <b style="color:rgb(255, 165, 0)">orange</b> have been discarded.
-> - For more information about the statuses of considerations, check [[UtilityIntelligence/UtilityIntelligence/considerations#Consideration's Statuses|Consideration's Statuses]]
+> - For more information about the statuses of considerations, check [[UtilityIntelligence/UtilityIntelligence/considerations#Consideration Statuses|Consideration Statuses]]

 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/Optimization/considerations-statuses.png]]